Take2-Cohort-1/week-18/todos-api-express-project/README.md

 - Create a new project & repo: `todo-express`
 - Use this getting started guide: https://bun.sh/guides/ecosystem/express
-- Use `index.ts` as the base file for your server.
+- Create a `index.ts` file as the base file for your server.
 Using TypeScript is optional.
 - Install necessary dependencies, including Express, and mongoose
 - Install Docker Desktop if you have not yet; then to start MongoDB in a
   container: